 Most of those unit banks were spread evenly throughout the country.
 Because banking was essentially a local retail business, most unit banks enjoyed nearmonopolies.
 If you didn't like the local bank, you were free to do your banking elsewhere, but that might require putting one's money in a bank over hill and over dale, a full day's trek away by horse.
 Most people were reluctant to do that, so the local bank got their business, even if its terms were not particularly good.
-Little regulated and lightly pressed by competitors, American banks became stodgy affairs, the stuff of WaMu commercials. http://www.youtube.com/watch?v=BJ7EIKbnnkw Spreads between sources of funds and uses of funds were large and stable, leading to the infamous 3-6-3 rule: borrow at 3 percent, lend at 6 percent, and golf at 3 p.m.
+Little regulated and lightly pressed by competitors, American banks became stodgy affairs, the stuff of WaMu commercials. www.youtube.com/watch?v=BJ7EIKbnnkw Spreads between sources of funds and uses of funds were large and stable, leading to the infamous 3-6-3 rule: borrow at 3 percent, lend at 6 percent, and golf at 3 p.m.
+Reforming the system proved difficult because the owners and managers of small banks enjoyed significant local political clout.Raghuram Ragan and Rodney Ramcharan, "Constituencies and Legislation: Fight Over the McFadden Act of 1927," NBER Working Paper No. w17266 (August 2011). papers.cfm?abstract_id=1905859.

 Near-monopoly in banking, however, led to innovation in the financial markets.
 Instead of depositing money in the local bank, some investors looked for higher returns by lending directly to entrepreneurs.
 Instead of paying high rates at the bank, some entrepreneurs sought cheaper funds by selling bonds directly into the market.
 As a result, the United States developed the world's largest, most efficient, and most innovative financial markets.
 The United States gave birth to large, liquid markets for commercial paper (short-dated business IOUs) and junk bonds (aka BIG, or below investment grade, bonds), which are high-yielding but risky bonds issued by relatively small or weak companies.
-As noted in Chapter 8 "Financial Structure, Transaction Costs, and Asymmetric Information", however, markets suffer from higher levels of asymmetric information and more free-rider problems than financial intermediaries do, so along with innovative securities markets came instances of fraud, of people issuing overvalued or fraudulent securities.
-And that, as we'll see in Chapter 11 "The Economics of Financial Regulation", led to several layers of securities regulation and, inevitably, yet more innovation.
+Markets suffer from higher levels of asymmetric information and more free-rider problems than financial intermediaries do, however, so along with innovative securities markets came instances of fraud, of people issuing overvalued or fraudulent securities.
+And that led to several layers of securities regulation and, inevitably, yet more innovation.